-Full responsibility for fiscal management, long-range planning and policy implementation, public relations, marketing and branding, fundraising and
+Full responsibility for fiscal management, long-range planning, policy implementation, public relations, marketing and branding, fundraising, and

-development; as well as producing theatrical productions to achieve organizational, educational and artistic goals.
+development, and producing theatrical productions to achieve organizational, educational, and artistic goals.
 Direct all operations of facility and

 productions therein.
 Management of a limited paid staff and volunteers necessitating a hands-on approach and creative problem solving through